zalando/skipper/readme.md

     <shunt>

-Shunts don't forward requests to service endpoints and are usually used together with filters.
+Shunts don't forward requests to server endpoints and are usually used together with filters.
 A route with a shunt may look like this:

     Path("/images") -> static("/var/www") -> <shunt>